dannywuwu/notes/InterviewQuickstart.md

 - Searches from the root to the leaf node, 1 path at a time
 - Find values that fit criteria
 - Recursion
+- For binary trees, DFS is in the form of pre/in/post order traversal

 ### BFS